Gardening Plants & Flowers Shrubs

 Pruning

 Pruning full branches is usually necessary only to remove suckers (if so desired) or to rejuvenate a mature plant.
-You can also prune branches to keep the plant extra-compact if you are gardening in a small space.
-Not all plants respond well to the drastic operation of rejuvenation pruning, but spirea is one that does.
-If you do decide to prune, you can do so in late winter to early spring without fear of losing your spring flowers because this plant blooms on new wood.
+You can also prune branches to keep the plant extra-compact if gardening in a small space.
+Not all plants respond well to the drastic operation of rejuvenation pruning, but spirea does.
+If you decide to prune, you can do so in late winter to early spring without fear of losing your spring flowers because this plant blooms on new wood.

 Propagating Gold Mound Spirea

-1. In late spring, using a sharp knife or pruners, cut a branch tip 4 inches in length.
+1. Cut a branch tip 4 inches in length in late spring using a sharp knife or pruner.
 Remove leaves from the lower third and dip the stem in rooting hormone.

-3. Place the pot in a bright location with indirect light, away from hot sun.
-Keep them moist at all times.
-When roots have begun to form (a sign is new leaf growth), you can transplant the spirea in garden soil or in a larger pot for container growing.
+3. Place the pot in a bright location with indirect light, away from the hot sun.
+Keep the plant moist at all times.
+When roots have begun forming (a sign of new leaf growth), you can transplant the spirea in garden soil or a larger pot for container growing.

 Because of its compact size, this spirea is suitable for container growing.
-Choose a container at least one inch wider than the diameter of the plant's root system or its current pot, and make sure it has large drain holes.
-Terracotta pots are ideal because they let excess moisture evaporate and they are heavy enough to keep the plant upright in a wind.
+Choose a container at least one inch wider than the plant's root system's or current pot's diameter, and ensure it has large drain holes.
+Terra cotta pots are ideal because they let excess moisture evaporate and are heavy enough to keep the plant upright in the wind.

-Like all container plants, it needs to be watered and fertilized more frequently, about one every month during the growing season.
+Like all container plants, it must be watered and fertilized more frequently, about once a month, during the growing season.
 Use a diluted all-purpose fertilizer, half the strength of what is indicated on the label.

 Overwintering

-Gold Mound spirea is hardy to USDA zone 4 and does not need any winter protection when grown in the ground.
-When grown in a container, on the other hand, the roots are not sufficiently protected from winter chills.
-You do not need to bring the plant inside but provide additional insulation around the container.
-You can either build an insulating silo, or wrap the sides of the container with bubble wrap, or burlap and an additional layer of plastic wrap.
+Gold Mound spirea is hardy to USDA zone 4 and does not need winter protection when grown in the ground.
+On the other hand, the roots are not sufficiently protected from winter chills when grown in a container.
+You do not need to bring the plant inside; provide additional insulation around the container.
+You can either build an insulating silo, wrap the sides of the container with bubble wrap, burlap, or an extra layer of plastic wrap.

 If your spirea isn't blooming, it could be that it is not getting enough sunlight; the shrub needs full sun to bloom.
 Another possibility is over-fertilization with nitrogen, which produces foliage but no flowers.
-Cut back on the fertilizer, or, when you fertilizer it before the next growing season, use a fertilizer high in phosphorus.
+Cut back on the fertilizer, or use a fertilizer high in phosphorus when you fertilize it before the next growing season.

-Because Japanese spirea spreads rapidly by dispersing a large number of tiny seeds, and outcompetes native species in natural habitats, such as forests and meadows, it is considered an invasive plant in several US states.
+Because Japanese spirea spreads rapidly by dispersing many tiny seeds and outcompetes native species in natural habitats, such as forests and meadows, it is considered an invasive plant in several US states.

 FAQ